UPDATED November 10, 2020

 Can I still touch animals?

-Yes, there are several touch opportunities on Tide Pool Plaza, please be sure to wear your mask and follow social distancing guidelines.
+Yes, there are several touch opportunities on Tide Pool Plaza, as well as new touch experiences on Smargon Courtyard.
+Please be sure to wear your mask and follow social distancing guidelines.

 Will you be offering behind the scenes tours?